ucfopen/UDOIT/INSTALL.md

     yarn build

 ## Testing successful installation
-While UDOIT only functions fully within an LMS, there is one URL publicly available you can access to test your server setup.
+While UDOIT is an LTI tool that only functions fully within an LMS, you can plug the following URL in your browser to test if UDOIT is installed correctly:

     <BASE_URL>/lti/config